Highlander: The Last of the MacLeods: Legacy

-The Highlander trilogy would be the last set of games to be created by Lore Design Limited, as due to an internal dispute with Atari in regards to their future titles, resulted in insolvency and voluntary receivership of the company in 1997 that culminated with their closure.
-Many of the former Lore Design members would go on to form Magenta Software, while Stephen Mitchell would work for Sony Computer Entertainment Europe and later establish Diamond Apple.
+The Highlander trilogy would be the last set of games to be created by Lore Design Limited.
+An internal dispute with Atari with regards to their future titles resulted in insolvency and voluntary receivership of the company in 1997; this culminated with the closure of Lore Design Limited.
+Many of the former Lore Design members would go on to form Magenta Software.
+Stephen Mitchell would work for Sony Computer Entertainment Europe; he would later establish Diamond Apple.
 In 2009, the trademark renewal for the animated series, which the planned trilogy is based on, was cancelled.
 On 24 August 2008, the source code of Highlander: The Last of the MacLeods was released by Jaguar Sector II under a CD compilation for PC titled Jaguar Source Code Collection.

 Cancelled sequels

 Highlander 2: The Quest for Knowledge

 The second part in the planned trilogy, Highlander 2: The Quest for Knowledge, would have follow after the events occurred in the first part, where Ramirez falls into a coma after being poisoned and Quentin must search and meet with other Jettators in order to find an antidote.
 The game was announced along with the first part in 1995, with plans for a Q4 1995 release date, while its last mentioning happened by online magazine Atari Explorer Online in the last issue under their original name in January 1996 before being left unreleased.
-It was also planned for PC as with the first title.
+As with the first title, it was also planned for PC.